kriskowal/q/README.md

 If you have a promise for an array, you can use ``spread`` as a replacement for ``then``.
-The ``spread`` function “spreads” the values over the arguments of the value handler.
-The error handler will get called at the first sign of failure.
-That is, whichever of the recived promises fails first gets handled by the error handler.
+The ``spread`` function “spreads” the values over the arguments of the fulfillment handler.
+The rejection handler will get called at the first sign of failure.
+That is, whichever of the recived promises fails first gets handled by the rejection handler.

 ```javascript
 function eventualAdd(a, b) {